solaranamnesis/Das-Ausland/1881/26/1/full-text-english.md

 Each needle has a sharply cut cavity like the needle sponge.
 I put this form among the figures in the rock with the justified stipulation that it would be visited by other researchers, particularly those who want to write a review (if they are unable to see the objects).

+The deduction that the forms, if they are genuinely similar to our terrestrial organisms, must have been built up under identical conditions, which is obviously not the case, is a much too general hypothesis.

 ...